jordanisaacs/snowytrees.dev/site/content/_index.md

 develop and contribute to various open source Linux and Nix/NixOS related projects.

-I went to university at Carnegie Mellon where I received a B.A. in Economics with a focus on digital economies.

 # External Publications

 * [Change Data Capture for SingleStore ](https://www.singlestore.com/blog/change-data-capture-for-singlestore/): An overview of how SingleStore's log-based CDC-out works.